Epistemology

 Why is Epistemology Important?

-In essence, it helps you put a critical eye on your own beliefs so you can better navigate the world.
+Ultimately, valuing epistemology helps you prioritize doing a little bit of investigation to verify the truth of the content you engage with.
+In essence, it helps you put a critical eye on your own beliefs, as well as the beliefs of others, so you can better navigate the world.

 Chapter Quiz and Short Essay